Nany03/Nany03/README.md

 - 👋 Hi, I’m @Nany03
 - 👀 I’m interested  el Front-end
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on  varios proyectos
+- 💞️ I’m looking to collaborate in several projects
-- 📫 Contactarme
+- 📫 I speak english
--HABLO INGLES

 <!---
 Nany03/Nany03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.